From EDL to Ed.D.: Stony Brook's Educational Leadership Program Articulates with Ed.D. Programs at Dowling, Fordham, Hofstra and Seton Hall

 Dr. Michael J. Osnato, Chair

-After transferring 30 EDL program credits, students will take the first six Ed.D. program credits on the Stony Brook campus at the SUNY graduate tuition rates.
-Thereafter, the remainder of the program (24 credits) will be completed at St. John’s at their Oakdale campus at St. John’s graduate tuition rate.
+Of the remaining courses required for the Ed.D., the first two will be held on the Stony Brook University campus at SUNY graduate tuition rates.
+Thereafter, the remainder of the program will be completed at St. John’s at its Oakdale campus at St. John’s graduate tuition rate.

 Copyright 2013 School of Professional Development at Stony